Table of Contents Show

 This is a terrific destination for entertaining activities with kids in Jackson, Mississippi.

 Other events held at the planetarium include film screenings, festivals, and fashion shows.

-The cinema shows movies that are both amusing and educational; examples include movies on dinosaurs or marine life.
+The cinema shows amusing and educational movies; examples include movies on dinosaurs or marine life.

 1.10.
 Mississippi Agriculture and Forestry Museum

-The 39-acre Mississippi Agriculture and Forestry Museum examines how agriculture and forestry have changed over time and how Mississippi has been affected.
+The 39-acre Mississippi Agriculture and Forestry Museum examines how agriculture and forestry have changed and how Mississippi has been affected.

 The “Small Town Mississippi” portion of the museum is one of the most well-liked areas.